 In the US, non-alcoholic fatty liver disease is a problem.
 It occurs when fat builds up in your liver, and it can result in liver failure.

 When you take fish oil, you improve the way your liver functions.
 As a result, less fat builds up in your liver.
-Supplementation could also reduce the symptoms of the disease in individuals who already have non-alcoholic fatty liver disease.

 Are You Getting Your Omega-3 Fish Oil Benefits?